 Inspect It Regularly

 To keep your play set safe, you’ll want to regularly inspect all of its components.
 Since our warm Southern California weather means your kids can use their play structure throughout the year, you should inspect the components once a month.
 If you can’t use your play set during the winter months, you’ll want to inspect it in the spring before your kids starting playing on it and at least two more times during the summer.

-When you inspect the components, you’ll want to make sure none of the bolts and screws are broken or sticking out precariously.
-You’ll also want to go through and tighten all the nuts, bolts, and screws.
-Inspect metal components for rust and plastic components for cracks.
-If you see any parts that are beginning to rust or crack, you need to replace them immediately to avoid injuries.
+When you inspect the play set, you should glance at all the accessories and hardware that hold the unit together.
+Look for broken or protruding bolts or screws that could become safety threats.
+You should go through and tighten all the nuts, bolts, and screws that look lose.
+You should keep an eye out for rust on metal components and cracks on plastic parts.
+If you seen any parts that are beginning to crack or rust, then you need to replace them immediately to avoid injuries.